Jews regard the Passover festival as a significant time to remember and celebrate what God has done through His chosen people.

 6.)
 The Red Sea.
 “When Pharaoh let the people go, God did not lead them on the road through the Philistine country, though that was shorter,” Exodus 13:17-18 says.
 “For God said, ‘If they face war, they might change their minds and return to Egypt.’
 So God led the people around by the desert road toward the Red Sea.”

 The story continues in Exodus 14: “Then Moses stretched out his hand over the sea, and all that night the Lord drove the sea back with a strong east wind and turned it into dry land.
 The waters were divided, and the Israelites went through the sea on dry ground, with a wall of water on their right and on their left.”

 For generations to come, this story of the Lord’s deliverance of his people out of enslavement will be remembered.

-This story originally appeared in LifeZette last year and has been updated.
+This story appeared earlier in LifeZette and has been updated.